Globalization: Perak’s Rise, Relative Decline, and Regeneration

 We must also seek a better balance between competing demands on the environment and on our natural resources, for the benefit of this and all future generations."

-Isis Malaysia’s Praxis Seminar: A Time for Transitions: The Malaysian Economy to 2020, October 2018
+ISIS Malaysia’s Praxis Seminar: A Time for Transitions: The Malaysian Economy to 2020, October 2018

 SHARE THIS PAGE